Aevitas Wealth Management Inc. Has $204,000 Holdings in AT&T Inc. (NYSE:T)

-Aevitas Wealth Management Inc. increased its stake in shares of AT&T Inc. (NYSE:T) by 5.8% during the third quarter, according to the company in its most recent filing with the SEC.
+Aevitas Wealth Management Inc. boosted its position in shares of AT&T Inc. (NYSE:T) by 5.8% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 7,569 shares of the technology company’s stock after acquiring an additional 416 shares during the period.
-Aevitas Wealth Management Inc.’s holdings in AT&T were worth $204,000 as of its most recent filing with the SEC.
+Aevitas Wealth Management Inc.’s holdings in AT&T were worth $204,000 at the end of the most recent quarter.

-Other hedge funds also recently modified their holdings of the company.
-Newport Trust Co boosted its position in AT&T by 1.7% during the second quarter.
-Newport Trust Co now owns 200,968,541 shares of the technology company’s stock worth $6,075,279,000 after purchasing an additional 3,397,127 shares during the period.
-Nordea Investment Management AB grew its holdings in AT&T by 102.9% in the 2nd quarter.
-Nordea Investment Management AB now owns 50,589,222 shares of the technology company’s stock valued at $1,504,524,000 after buying an additional 25,658,276 shares in the last quarter.
-LSV Asset Management increased its position in AT&T by 14.8% during the 2nd quarter.
-LSV Asset Management now owns 27,901,266 shares of the technology company’s stock worth $843,455,000 after buying an additional 3,606,476 shares during the period.
-California Public Employees Retirement System lifted its holdings in shares of AT&T by 0.4% during the second quarter.
-California Public Employees Retirement System now owns 27,351,579 shares of the technology company’s stock worth $826,838,000 after buying an additional 107,834 shares in the last quarter.
-Finally, Macquarie Group Ltd. boosted its position in shares of AT&T by 0.9% in the second quarter.
-Macquarie Group Ltd. now owns 21,778,950 shares of the technology company’s stock valued at $658,113,000 after acquiring an additional 199,575 shares during the period.
-52.29% of the stock is currently owned by institutional investors and hedge funds.
+A number of other hedge funds have also recently added to or reduced their stakes in the business.
+Jaffetilchin Investment Partners LLC lifted its position in shares of AT&T by 10.4% during the second quarter.
+Jaffetilchin Investment Partners LLC now owns 13,206 shares of the technology company’s stock worth $37,000 after purchasing an additional 1,248 shares in the last quarter.
+Cerebellum GP LLC acquired a new stake in shares of AT&T in the third quarter valued at approximately $62,000.
+NWK Group Inc. bought a new position in shares of AT&T during the 2nd quarter worth approximately $65,000.
+JJJ Advisors Inc. increased its holdings in shares of AT&T by 212.3% during the 2nd quarter.
+JJJ Advisors Inc. now owns 2,217 shares of the technology company’s stock worth $67,000 after acquiring an additional 1,507 shares during the last quarter.
+Finally, Provident Wealth Management LLC bought a new stake in AT&T in the 3rd quarter valued at $70,000.
+Institutional investors own 52.29% of the company’s stock.

-T has been the topic of a number of recent research reports.
-Scotiabank lowered shares of AT&T from a “sector perform” rating to a “sector underperform” rating and lowered their price target for the stock from $34.00 to $30.00 in a research report on Monday, August 31st.
-Wolfe Research began coverage on shares of AT&T in a research report on Monday, October 19th.
-They issued a “peer perform” rating and a $31.00 price target for the company.
-Morgan Stanley reduced their price target on AT&T from $38.00 to $36.00 and set an “overweight” rating on the stock in a research report on Wednesday, July 1st.
-Royal Bank of Canada lifted their price objective on AT&T from $24.00 to $25.00 and gave the company an “outperform” rating in a report on Monday, August 3rd.
-Finally, Credit Suisse Group reduced their target price on AT&T from $33.00 to $31.00 and set a “neutral” rating on the stock in a report on Friday.
-Six investment analysts have rated the stock with a sell rating, ten have issued a hold rating and thirteen have given a buy rating to the company.
-The company has a consensus rating of “Hold” and an average target price of $33.38.
+T has been the topic of several research reports.
+Deutsche Bank Aktiengesellschaft decreased their price objective on shares of AT&T from $38.00 to $37.00 and set a “buy” rating on the stock in a report on Tuesday, August 4th.
+Scotiabank cut shares of AT&T from a “sector perform” rating to a “sector underperform” rating and lowered their price target for the company from $34.00 to $30.00 in a report on Monday, August 31st.
+Morgan Stanley reduced their price objective on AT&T from $38.00 to $36.00 and set an “overweight” rating for the company in a report on Wednesday, July 1st.
+Bank of America reiterated a “buy” rating and set a $36.00 target price on shares of AT&T in a research note on Friday, July 24th.
+Finally, Oppenheimer restated a “buy” rating and issued a $38.00 price target on shares of AT&T in a research note on Thursday, October 1st.
+Six analysts have rated the stock with a sell rating, ten have issued a hold rating and thirteen have issued a buy rating to the company.
+The stock presently has an average rating of “Hold” and an average target price of $33.38.

-AT&T (NYSE:T) last released its earnings results on Thursday, October 22nd.
-The technology company reported $0.76 EPS for the quarter, missing the consensus estimate of $0.77 by ($0.01).
-AT&T had a return on equity of 13.03% and a net margin of 6.84%.
-The business had revenue of $42.43 billion for the quarter, compared to analyst estimates of $41.66 billion.
-During the same period in the prior year, the business earned $0.94 EPS.
-The company’s revenue for the quarter was down 4.8% on a year-over-year basis.
-As a group, equities research analysts expect that AT&T Inc. will post 3.2 EPS for the current fiscal year.
+AT&T (NYSE:T) last released its quarterly earnings data on Thursday, October 22nd.
+The technology company reported $0.76 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.77 by ($0.01).
+AT&T had a net margin of 6.84% and a return on equity of 13.03%.
+The firm had revenue of $42.43 billion for the quarter, compared to analyst estimates of $41.66 billion.
+During the same period last year, the business earned $0.94 EPS.
+The company’s revenue was down 4.8% compared to the same quarter last year.
+On average, equities research analysts anticipate that AT&T Inc. will post 3.2 EPS for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, November 2nd.
-Stockholders of record on Monday, October 12th will be paid a $0.52 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Monday, November 2nd.
+Stockholders of record on Monday, October 12th will be issued a dividend of $0.52 per share.
 This represents a $2.08 annualized dividend and a dividend yield of 7.48%.
 The ex-dividend date of this dividend is Thursday, October 8th.
-AT&T’s dividend payout ratio (DPR) is presently 58.26%.
+AT&T’s dividend payout ratio (DPR) is currently 58.26%.

 AT&T Inc provides telecommunication, media, and technology services worldwide.
 The company operates through four segments: Communications, WarnerMedia, Latin America, and Xandr.
 The Communications segment provides wireless and wireline telecom, video, and broadband and Internet services; video entertainment services using satellite, IP-based, and streaming options; and audio programming services under the AT&T, Cricket, AT&T PREPAID, and DIRECTV brands to residential and business customers.